Advertisement

 Nico Tortorella

 You might recognise Nico Tortorella from their role in Younger, when they played the protagonist’s much younger love interest, Josh.
-Tortorella came out as non-binary in 2018 during a discussion with RuPaul’s Drag Race alum Trinity Taylor, when they admitted, “I just pretty recently have come to terms with the fact that maybe I am not fully cisgender.”
+Tortorella identifies as gender fluid and has openly discussed both his gender and sexuality for years.
+In 2018, during a discussion with RuPaul’s Drag Race alum Trinity Taylor, they said: “I just pretty recently have come to terms with the fact that maybe I am not fully cisgender.”

 Tortorella is married to Bethany Meyers, who also identifies as non-binary.